bajamircea/bajamircea.github.io/_posts/2023-03-13-spaceship-history.markdown

 representation of a spaceship from Star Wars, though Star Wars ASCII experts have better representations in their opinion such as `>=<`, `|=|` or even `|-o-|`.

-Many elements of the elements of the proposal pose no philosophical problems.
+Many elements of the proposal pose no philosophical problems.
 Three-way comparison has a long history, we've seen the `memcmp` being one of the fundamental C functions around `struct` regularity, that did not have direct language support in C++ like copy had.

 It supports `= default` to request the compiler to generate memberwise implementation, i.e. implement it based on the base class(es) and member(s)